- Activities

 Gravel Biking

-Ski Town, U.S.A.®, Bike Town USA, and now maybe Gravel Town USA?
-Yep, we’re talking about Steamboat Springs.
-Home to 600 miles of dirt and hard-packed gravel roads and easy access from town, Steamboat is nirvana for world-class gravel riding and racing - arguably one of the sport's more accessible and fastest growing disciplines.
-Below is a little dirt on Steamboat gravel.
+Home to 600 miles of dirt and hard-packed gravel roads, Steamboat Springs and Routt County are ideal for world-class gravel riding.
+Gravel riding is arguably one of the sport's more accessible and fastest growing disciplines.
+Below is a little dirt on riding your gravel bike in and around Steamboat Springs.

 Gravel Biking Routes

-For a comprehensive list of rides in and around Steamboat Springs, visit the Bike Guide, Bike Town USA and The Dirty Roads (created and curated by Steamboat Springs locals).
+For a comprehensive list of rides in and around Steamboat Springs, visit the Bike Guide and The Dirty Roads (created and curated by Steamboat Springs locals).

 Emerald Circuit